chumingqian/Making_Dataset-For-Yolov3v4/README.md

-# Make_Dataset-for-Ultralytics-yolov3v4,   make the dataset for  this repository  https://github.com/ultralytics/yolov3 .
+# Make_Dataset-for-Ultralytics-yolov3v4,  we make the dataset for  this repository  https://github.com/ultralytics/yolov3 and also support for yolov4.

 ## This repository mainly include  two parts:
 - Part I:  make_COCO_dataset and test on the  test-dev2017